David Bowie – Beckenham Free Festival (1969)

 The origins of the festival

 The Beckenham Free Festival was organised by members of the Beckenham Arts Lab, a creative collective that brought together music, poetry, theatre, and experimental art.
-Bowie was one of its key driving forces.
+Bowie was one of its key driving forces, working closely with figures such as Mary Finnigan to build a local creative scene in Beckenham.

 The aim was to create an open, free event that reflected the ideals of the late-1960s counterculture: creativity, freedom of expression, and community.
-It was also intended to promote the Arts Lab and its activities in Beckenham.
+Inspired by the spirit of the time, the festival embraced a non-commercial, inclusive atmosphere where music, art, and people could come together freely.

-The event took place outdoors at the park’s Edwardian bandstand and ran from midday until the evening.
+The event took place outdoors at the park’s Edwardian bandstand and ran from midday until the evening, with Bowie acting as both organiser and host while also performing his own set.

 Original announcement and flyer